 The investors are worried about sudden issues created by situations like the Iran –US clash risk.

-Financial markets are widely predicted and studied by analysts but sometimes, the trends follow the unexpected route.
+Analysts widely predict and study financial markets, but sometimes, the trends follow the unexpected route.

-Analysts state the markets are reconciling, where the firms are no more investing in expanding.
+Analysts state the markets are reconciling, where the firms are no longer investing in expanding.

-Moreover, the trade tariffs have created a change in the way products were priced in the global markets and the buyers are adjusting to the new changes.
+Moreover, the trade tariffs have changed how products are priced in the global markets, and the buyers are adjusting to the new changes.

-Experts state it may be very difficult to handle another economic crisis in the current decade, which has been foreseen by many financial experts as the growth has declined in the major economies and there are risks linked to the newer types of debts, besides, most illiquid financials are susceptible to flash crashes.
+Experts state it may be very difficult to handle another economic crisis in the current decade, which many financial experts have foreseen as the growth has declined in the major economies and there are risks linked to the newer types of debts; besides, most illiquid financials are susceptible to flash crashes.